 Professor John F Weeks, 2014.
 (Sadly, Prof. Weeks died in 2020.)

-About 2 years ago, my eyes were opened to the modern way of understanding how governments use money, and I have been studyimg it ever since.
+About 3 years ago, my eyes were opened to the modern understanding of how governments use money, and I have been studying it ever since.
 I came to realise that for years we have all been told an utterly false version of Economics.
-A dark fairytale, really, that I used to believe as much as anyone.
+A dark fairy-tale, really, that I used to believe as much as anyone.
 The modern understanding is mainly in the area known as Modern Monetary Theory (MMT).

 I am not a qualified economist, but on this blog I aim to explain the modern understanding of government finances in a way that everyone, I hope, can get hold of.
 For people who would rather go to the dentist than read an economics textbook.
 The pieces in this blog are usually a maximum 5-minute read.